Karthik-Ragunath/grokipedia-research/paper-manim-viz-explanations/deepseek-moe-explainer/PAPER_PROCESSING_GUIDE.md

 ## Overview

-This guide covers three main steps:
+This guide covers four main steps:
 1. **Extract sections** from the LaTeX paper
 2. **Split into semantic chunks** using LLM
 3. **Align chunks with code** implementations
+4. **Generate educational videos** using Manim

 ## Prerequisites